top of page

 I offer walking counselling on the edge of Stroud, in beautiful natural surroundings where the healing power of talking in nature can help you to reflect on what is troubling you.
 When you walk, you have time and space to process your emotions, reflect on your feelings and listen to your inner voice.
 It's often easier to talk about difficult issues while walking outside.

-I usually suggest that we meet on Minchinhampton Common, where there is plenty of space to walk, places to sit and beautiful views.
+I usually suggest that we meet on Rodborough or Minchinhampton Common, where there is plenty of space to walk, places to sit and beautiful views.

 20200322_154547.jpg